-- subclause 72 (1) (b) of the Water Sharing Plan for the Barwon-Darling Unregulated and Alluvial Water Sources 2012, as in force immediately prior to the commencement of this Plan. - (5) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, this clause ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (6) This clause is taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to the groundwater sources in accordance with clause 230 (1) of the Water Management Act (General)Regulation 2018.
+- (4) If an approval for a water supply work is subject to a mandatory metering equipment condition in relation to the work, this clause ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (5) This clause is taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to the groundwater sources in accordance with clause 230 (1) of the Water Management (General)Regulation 2018.

 Note.
-Clause 230 of the Water Management (General) Regulation 2018 provides that the mandatory metering equipment condition applies to new works required to have a meter from 1 April 2019, and to other access licences and approvals in the Upper Darling, Paroo and Warrego Alluvial Groundwater Sources by 1 December 2021 and in the Lower Darling Alluvial Groundwater Source by 1 December 2022.
+Clause 230 of the Water Management (General) Regulation 2018 provides that the mandatory metering equipment condition applies to new works required to have a meter from 1 April 2019, and to other access licences and approvals in the groundwater sources from 1 December 2021.

-56 Record keeping conditions
+55 Record keeping conditions

-- (1) This clause does not apply to a water supply work approval if the work is used for the sole purpose of taking water under basic landholder rights. - (2) The approval holder must: - (a) record the following information in a logbook whenever the water supply work does not have both an operational meter (as referred to in clause 51 (2)) and an operational data logger: - (i) the date and the start and end time during which water was taken using the water supply work, - (ii) the volume of water taken on that date, - (iii) the access licence under which water was taken on that date or, if water was taken under some other authority, the authority under which water was taken, - (iv) the purposes for which the water was taken on that date, - (v) details of any cropping carried out using the water taken through the water supply work including the type of crop, area cropped and dates of planting and harvesting,
+- (1) This clause does not apply to a water supply work approval if the work is used for the sole purpose of taking water under basic landholder rights. - (2) The approval holder must: - (a) record the following information in a logbook whenever the water supply work does not have both an operational meter (as referred to in clause 50 (2)) and an operational data logger: - (i) the date and the start and end time during which water was taken using the water supply work, - (ii) the volume of water taken on that date, - (iii) the access licence under which water was taken on that date or, if water was taken under some other authority, the authority under which water was taken, - (iv) the purposes for which the water was taken on that date, - (v) details of any cropping carried out using the water taken through the water supply work including the type of crop, area cropped and dates of planting and harvesting, - (vi) if metering equipment has been installed for use in connection with the water supply work and is operational, the meter reading before each time water is taken.

-- (vi) if metering equipment has been installed for use in connection with the water supply work and is operational, the meter reading before each time water is taken, - (vii) if metering equipment has not been installed for use in connection with the water supply work, or has been installed but is not operational, details of all pumping activities for the water supply work including pump running hours, pump power usage or pump fuel usage, pump start and stop times and pump capacity per unit of time, and - (b) retain the information recorded in the logbook for five years from the date to which that information relates. - (3) Subclause (2) (iv) and (v) do not apply to a water supply work approval that is nominated solely by a salinity and water table management access licence. - (4) If an approval for a water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, this clause ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (5) This clause is taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to the groundwater sources in accordance with clause 230 (1) of the Water Management (General)Regulation 2018.
+- (vii) if metering equipment has not been installed for use in connection with the water supply work, or has been installed but is not operational, details of all pumping activities for the water supply work including pump running hours, pump power usage or pump fuel usage, pump start and stop times and pump capacity per unit of time, and - (b) retain the information recorded in the logbook for five years from the date to which that information relates. - (3) If an approval for a water supply work is subject to a mandatory condition imposed by Part 10 or Part 11 of the Water Management (General) Regulation 2018 relating to the recording or reporting of water that is taken by the work, this clause ceases to have effect in relation to the work on the day on which the condition applies to the approval. - (4) This clause is taken to be repealed on the day on which the temporary exemption from the mandatory metering equipment condition ceases to apply to the groundwater sources in accordance with clause 230 (1) of the Water Management (General)Regulation 2018.

 Note.
-The Water Management (General) Regulation 2018 will impose a mandatory condition requiring record keeping on access licences and approvals in the Upper Darling, Paroo and Warrego Alluvial Groundwater Sources by 1 December 2021 and in the Lower Darling Alluvial Groundwater Source by 1 December 2022.
+The Water Management (General) Regulation 2018 will impose a mandatory condition requiring record keeping on access licences and approvals by 1 December 2021.

-57 Water supply work construction conditions
+56 Water supply work construction conditions